What does mochimochi mean?

 You sure can!
 If you are more comfortable using a circular needle, then I recommend looking into the magic loop method of using one long circular needle to knit a small number of stitches in the round.
 You can find a video on magic loop at the knitting help website. http://www.knittinghelp.com/videos/advanced-techniques

-If you are a committed flat knitter, all of my patterns can be converted into flat knitting with just a little math.
-I’m also considering adding a few pattern that include instructions for both circular and flat knitting in the future, so please check back for that.
+If you are a committed flat knitter, all of my patterns can be converted into flat knitting with a little math.
+All of my Starter Mochi Patterns come with instructions for both flat and circular knitting.

 If I get stuck/confused in a pattern, can I ask you for help?